 How Much Hay Should My Rabbit Have?

 You should give your rabbit access to an unlimited amount of hay to graze on throughout the day.
 Rabbits in the wild are able to graze on a natural supply of grass freely, this should be imitated even with domestic rabbits.
+As a guide, rabbits should eat at least their body size in hay daily.

 What about Other Food?

 Other food such as rabbit pellets can be fed to your bunny, but you need to do so in moderation.
 Pellets and other food such as treats are too high in calories for your rabbit to graze on freely.
 If you find that you’re feeding your rabbit too much-pelleted food or snacks, it might not want to eat much hay.
 This means it could miss out on the key nutrients rabbits need, and are able to break down with their complex digestive systems.
+It’s best to think of rabbit pellets as a supplement, to be given in case anything is missing from the hay- an eggcup full daily is plenty for most rabbits.

 What if my Rabbit Doesn’t Want Hay?

 Rabbits refusing to eat hay isn’t too common but it definitely isn’t unheard of.
 Let’s take a look at this in some closer detail.
+If your rabbit isn’t eating its hay without any other food intake, visit your vet immediately.
+Rabbits can go downhill quickly if they’re not taking in any food, so it’s always best to get these things checked out by a medical professional.

 Reduce the Snacks